alexanderlappe/BRIXEL/README.md

 <br/>

 ## License
-Our license...
-DINOv3 code and model weights are released under the DINOv3 License.
+BRIXEL itself is licensed under the MIT license.
+Please note that DINOv3 code and model weights are released under the DINOv3 License.
 See the original [LICENSE.md](LICENSE.md) for additional details.

 ## Citation